 National Biomechanics Day was founded by American Society of Biomechanics Past-President Paul De Vita and was first held in 2016.
 The goal of National Biomechanics Day is "to advance Biomechanics science and education by increasing the awareness and appreciation of Biomechanics among the high school community around the world".
-A full greeting from the founder can be found by visiting the official National Biomechanics Day page here: http://nationalbiomechanicsday.asbweb.org/pauls-greeting/.
+More details can be found at the official National Biomechanics Day page here: http://thebiomechanicsinitiative.org/.

 By inviting local high school students to a nearby biomechanics laboratory, these students can experience and become aware of the field of biomechanics, helping to introduce future biomechanists to their future careers.

-ANZSB is a proud advocate of National Biomechanics Day and encourages all of our members to participate in this day by hosting a National Biomechanics Day event at their institution.
-Specific New Zealand (TBD, 2020) and Australian (May 8, 2020) National Biomechanics Days have been organised between institutions, details of which can be seen below.
+ANZSB is a proud advocate of National Biomechanics Day and encourages all of our members to participate in this day by hosting a National Biomechanics Day event.

 Registering Your National Biomechanics Day Event

-If you are hosting a National Biomechanics Day event at your institution in 2020, please register your event at the National Biomechanics Day website: http://nationalbiomechanicsday.asbweb.org/registration/
+If you are hosting a National Biomechanics Day event in 2021, please register your event at the National Biomechanics Day website: http://thebiomechanicsinitiative.org/registration/

 New Zealand National Biomechanics Day

 New Zealand's own National Biomechanics Day was first run in 2017 as part of the global expansion of National Biomechanics Day.
-In 2019 the following universities participated in New Zealand National Biomechanics Day:
+Details regarding the 2021 version of NZ NBD will be provided later in 2021.